 In a covered pontoon boat we explored the Yellow Water Billabong.
 A billabong is a body of water—not always small—that appears in a a creek bed or low area only during the rainy season; as floodwaters dry up seasonally so usually does a billabong.
 The word originated in a native Australian language from the words billa for river and bong for dead.

 In open areas, termite nests grow to become huge, impressive towers.

 Our guide Steve, posed with us in front of a typical Australian termite nest in this area.

-A White Sea Eagle nest
+A White Sea Eagle nest in Kakadu.

 From the top of Ubirr is a stunning view of the wetlands and escarpment country below.

 It’s common to see roads like this in Kakadu flooded at certain times of the year.